tinalina1003/Project1-Group4/README.md

 # Political Influence

+    In Christina's folder.
+VaccinationRatesUSonly.ipynb is the main python file while there are several files that are libraries.

     Correlation with Party Affiliation in the US

     Data represents 66% of the total voter turnout

     p = 8x10-6